sagemath/trac_to_gh/Issue 2160.md

 # Issue 2160: leftovers from python to cython translation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2160

 Original creator: jsp